Lucid003/Copy_to_Location/README.md

 # Copy to Location
-Script for copying files from a source location to a destination
+Script for copying files from a source location to a destination.

 Uses command line arguments to select source folder, destination folder, and file types.
 If any arguments are not provided, will use easygui to allow users to select missing arguments.